NykoTera/PiMinecraft/README.md

 1. `server.service` : That's the service that launch your server when raspberry starts and that manage to properly stop the server when needed
 2. `save.service` : That's the service that will stop the server and launch the save script
-3. `save.timer` : that's the service that will automaticaly launch save.service (replace cronjob)
+3. `save.timer` : that's the timer that will automaticaly launch save.service (replace cronjob)

 **It's important that the `.timer` file have the same name as the `.service` to launch**